-Zoë is Head Analyst at Source, leading our analyst team and responsible for all reports published as part of the Consulting Market Programme and the Strategic Planning Programme.
-A world-leading expert on global consulting trends, she is the driver behind Source's bespoke analysis of consulting's biggest geographical and industry markets.
-She is an active member of the Source research team and spends much of her time interviewing consultants and their clients all over the world, collecting their first-hand accounts of what is happening in consulting.
-She also brings extensive experience as a writer to her post.
+Zoë is Head of Consulting Market Trends at Source and is responsible for all reports published as part of the Consulting Market Programme.
+A world-leading expert on consulting trends, she is the driver behind Source's bespoke analysis of consulting's biggest geographical and industry markets.
+She is an active member of the Source research team and spends much of her time interviewing consultants and their clients all over the world, collecting their first-hand accounts of what is happening in the consulting world.
+She also brings extensive experience as an analyst and writer to her post.